myIR, payments and more

-For the 2015 tax year (1 April 2014 - 31 March 2015), the late payment interest (formerly late payment penalty) rate for student loan is 0.759% monthly.
+For the 2016 tax year (1 April 2015 - 31 March 2016), the late payment interest rate for student loan is 0.743% monthly.
 This rate varies each year, depending on the student loan interest rate.

 If you enter into an instalment arrangement for overdue or upcoming student loan amounts, you will be entitled to a reduced late payment interest for each month you keep to the arrangement.

 We match information with New Zealand Customs so we’re notified when student loan borrowers who have fallen behind on their repayments are travelling to New Zealand.
 We use this information to contact the borrower to discuss their student loan and make arrangements to repay their loan arrears, or pursue other collection processes.